fxnners/Final-Year-Project/README.md

 ---

 ## How to access datasets
-Since the '2022-23 play-by-play.csv' is too large to be uploaded to GitHub the dataset can be downloaded via the link below: https://drive.google.com/file/d/1cU_6-JSDCFgVUZvBDHnu4AgQP6jO-9xE/view?usp=sharing
+The '2022-23 play-by-play.csv' can be found in the submission folder https://drive.google.com/file/d/1cU_6-JSDCFgVUZvBDHnu4AgQP6jO-9xE/view?usp=sharing